Kevin Berry: Career

-In 1963, Berry successfully defended both of his butterfly titles, and then made a European tour with the Australian team, and then passed the entry examinations to Indiana University, and moved to the United States on a swimming scholarship under Doc Counsilman.
+In 1963 Berry successfully defended both of his butterfly titles, and then made a European tour with the Australian team, and then passed the entry examinations to Indiana University, and moved to the United States on a swimming scholarship under Doc Counsilman.
 He was defeated in the US Championships that year by Carl Robie, who later captured his world records.
-Berry trained amongst high calibre swimmers at Indiana, as his teammates included Tom Stock, Chet Jastremski and Ted Stickles, holders of every backstroke, breaststroke and medley world record respectively.
+Berry trained among high calibre swimmers at Indiana, as his teammates included Tom Stock, Chet Jastremski and Ted Stickles, holders of every backstroke, breaststroke and medley world record respectively.

-In 1964, Berry returned to Australia to qualify for the 1964 Summer Olympics in Tokyo, Japan, breaking world records in both the 100-metre and 200-metre butterfly.
+In 1964 Berry returned to Australia to qualify for the 1964 Summer Olympics in Tokyo, Japan, breaking world records in both the 100-metre and 200-metre butterfly.
 Due to financial difficulties, he took a job as a petrol station attendant, and washing dishes for a steakhouse.
 In one case, the Australian team were hosted for a reception at the steakhouse meaning that he had to prepare and clean up despite being one of the guests.
 Berry attended a training camp in Ayr, Queensland under Talbot, who was the national head coach.
 During the week before the 200-metre event in Tokyo, Berry, the favourite for the gold medal, swam an extremely slow time trial during practice, in the view of opposition swimmers, leaving doubts in Talbot's mind.
-Robie broke the Olympic record in both the heat and semifinal.
-In the final, Berry was one of only two swimmers to have had previous Olympic experience and decided to deliberately false start in order to unsettle his opponents.
+Robie broke the Olympic record in both the heat and semi-final.
+In the final, Berry was one of only two swimmers to have had previous Olympic experience and decided to deliberately false start to unsettle his opponents.
 He then set a time of 2:06.6, 0.3 of a second faster than his previous world record to claim gold.
 He later combined with Dickson, O'Brien and Peter Reynolds to claim bronze in the 4×100-metre medley relay.

 Berry returned to the United States, but was unable to match his previous form, and exchanged regular wins and defeats with Robie, who swam for the University of Michigan.
 He was selected for the 1966 Commonwealth Games in Kingston, Jamaica, but withdrew after his father's death and returned to Australia.
 He retired the following year and married, but continued his university education, initially studying business, but later switching to radio and television, and then photography.
 He worked as a photographer for two years in the United States before switching to The Sydney Morning Herald in Australia, where he later became the Pictorial Editor.
 He served as the ABC head of sport from 1985 until 1987, before starting his own private sports business.
 He was inducted into the International Swimming Hall of Fame as an "Honor Swimmer" in 1980.